fishperson113/halloween/README.md

 ### Optional: Enable Halloween Background

 The Kiroween theme includes a subtle Halloween-themed background pattern that displays ghosts, pumpkins, skulls, and other spooky elements behind your code.

-This feature requires the "Custom CSS and JS Loader" extension.
+**⚠️ Important:** Due to VSCode limitations, background images require the "Custom CSS and JS Loader" extension.
+This is a one-time setup that takes ~2 minutes.
+The Kiroween extension will help you configure it automatically.

 #### Quick Setup